blaenk/blaenk.github.io/provider/posts/a-simpler-vim-statusline.markdown

 The function that actually constructs the statusline is called `Status`.
 It takes an argument that lets it know whether or not it's for an active statusline or not.
 I set the statusline using the `%!SomeFunc()` syntax so that the result of the function is the value that's interpreted to construct the statusline.

-One problem is that when done this way, the function is evaluated in the context of the current window and buffer, so if you use the value of `&modified` in your statusline somehow, and you have various windows but only the currently focused one is modified, all of the other windows will show the same modified marker, because the query as to whether or not they're modified was done within the context of the current window.
+One problem is that when done this way, the function is evaluated in the context of the currently focused window and buffer, so if you use the value of `&modified` in your statusline somehow, and you have various windows but only the currently focused one is modified, all of the other windows will show the same modified marker, because the query as to whether or not they're modified was done within the context of the focused window.

 The documentation presented the solution to this problem: